-- > "Plain Message", it will send a predefined message either via SMS to each of up to 6 selected recipients, via the serial port or to server. - > "Input/Output Status", it will send a predefined message(one for active and one for inactive) regarding the status of the selected input or output either via SMS to each of up to 6 selected recipients, via the serial port or to server. - > "General Status", it will send a general status message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the following information: date & time, signal strength, firmware version, serial number, airtime remaining, status of mains power. (see section 5.15.1 in Basic Manual) - > "Analog Input Status", it will send a message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the status of the analog input.
+"Plain Message", it will send a predefined message either via SMS to each of up to 6 selected recipients, via the serial port or to server.

+"Input/Output Status", it will send a predefined message(one for active and one for inactive) regarding the status of the selected input or output either via SMS to each of up to 6 selected recipients, via the serial port or to server.

+"General Status", it will send a general status message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the following information: date & time, signal strength, firmware version, serial number, airtime remaining, status of mains power. (see section 5.15.1 in Basic Manual)

+"Analog Input Status", it will send a message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the status of the analog input.
 The user is able to specify the maximum and minimum value as well as the unit.
-The user is also able to define the message to precede, and the message to follow the analog value. - > "Global Input Status", it will send a message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the status of the inputs. (only inputs 1-12 are displayed) - > "Global Output Status", it will send a message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the status of the inputs. (only outputs 1-12 are displayed) - > "Please Call Me", it will send a "Please Call Me" message via SMS to each of up to 6 selected recipients.
+The user is also able to define the message to precede, and the message to follow the analog value.

+"Global Input Status", it will send a message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the status of the inputs. (only inputs 1-12 are displayed)

-Please note that the "Please Call Me" will only work if the correct network is selected in the Settings tab of the configuration software. - ➤ "Baselog Message", it will send a message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the information required by the GSM Base Logger software. - ➤ "Log Status to Server", it will send a status message via GPRS to our server to update the status of the GSM Commander on the AirDrive platform.
+"Global Output Status", it will send a message either via SMS to each of up to 6 selected recipients, via the serial port or to server containing the status of the inputs. (only outputs 1-12 are displayed)

+"Please Call Me", it will send a "Please Call Me" message via SMS to each of up to 6 selected recipients .
+Please note that the "Please Call Me" will only work if the correct network is selected in the Settings tab of the configuration software.

+"Log Status to Server", it will send a status message via GPRS to our server to update the status of the GSM Commander on the AirDrive platform.
 (Log onto Airdrive to find out more)